Whether it is a cold, damp winter or a warm, humid summer, activities at home can result in moisture indoors and the appearance of mold.

 Keeping an indoor space clean, dry, and well ventilated is the best ways to prevent mold from developing.

-Anyone who has concerns about mold in the home, the workplace, or an educational or other setting should ask their healthcare provider or state health department for advice.
+Anyone who has concerns about mold in the home, the workplace, or an educational or other setting should ask their healthcare provider or

 There is black mold growing on the back of the drapes in my rented apartment.
 Will it make me sick?